intel/neural-compressor/examples/pytorch/eager/huggingface_models/README.md

 ## 2. Prepare pretrained model

-Before use Intel® Low Precision Optimization Tool, you should fine tune the model to get pretrained model, You should also install the additional packages required by the examples:
+Before use Intel® Neural Compressor, you should fine tune the model to get pretrained model, You should also install the additional packages required by the examples:

 ### Text-classification